 Have you ever wandered the local docks envious of the luxury fishing yachts and the lucky owners who get to chase their prey far off shore?
 Do you wish you could join them?
 Almost every angler has.
 The good news is that dream is far closer than you might imagine.
-You do not need the best boat available, you need the right boat.
+You do not need the best boat available, you need the right boat with a small safe to secure your documents.
 Even with a much smaller (and less expensive) craft you can greatly expand you range and with it your fishing adventures.

 The right boat

 As I said before you do not need a 6-figure luxury fishing yacht to enjoy offshore fishing, but you do need the right boat for the job.
 Many new owners think only of size but that is only part of the equation, you also need to take into account your experience and what the average conditions are in the area you will be fishing.
 A skilled boat handler can take a small boat out in conditions that would send a novice with the Queen Mary under them back to the dock.

 Far more important than size is fuel capacity.
 Obviously, if you run out of fuel your trip will come to an abrupt stop.
 The general rule of thumb is 1/3rd tank to get where you are going, 1/3rd for return and the remaining 1/3rd in reserve.

 There was a time when sailors circled the globe with a compass and hand drawn charts, that is not how things are done today.
 The modern boater has a wide range of navigation and safety equipment available to him and it is foolish to head out without every advantage you can.
 At a minimum you should have a marine vhf radio, compass with backup, electronic navigation, PLB, fish finder and weather radio.
 Back up radios and GPS are a good idea if you afford them.
 Do not rely on your cellphone for communications or GPS as the signal can be lost or interrupted as you travel even a short distance off the coast.

 Make the most of the space you have